DataDog/documentation/content/en/account_management/saml/_index.md

 5. After you upload the IdP Meta-data and configure your IdP, enable SAML in Datadog by clicking the **Enable** button.
     {{< img src="account_management/saml/saml_enable.png" alt="saml enable"  >}}

 6. Once SAML is configured in Datadog and your IdP is set up to accept requests from Datadog, users can log in by using the **Single Sign-on URL** shown in the Status box at the top of the [SAML Configuration page][17].
-The Single Sign-on URL is also displayed on the [Team page][19].
-Loading this URL initiates a SAML authentication against your IdP. **Note**: This URL isn't displayed until SAML is enabled for your account.
+The **Single Sign-on URL** is also displayed on the [Team page][19].
+Loading this URL initiates a SAML authentication against your IdP. **Note**: This URL isn't displayed unless SAML is enabled for your account.

     {{< img src="account_management/saml/saml_enabled.png" alt="Saml Enabled"  >}}

-**Note**: If you want to configure SAML for a multi-org, see the [multi-org documentation][20].
+**Note**: If you want to configure SAML for a multi-org, see the [Managing Multiple-Organization Accounts documentation][20].

 ## Assertions and attributes

-When a login occurs, a SAML Assertion containing user authorization is sent by the identity provider to Datadog.
+When a login occurs, a SAML Assertion containing user authorization is sent from the identity provider to Datadog.

 Some important notes on assertions:

 * Datadog supports the **HTTP-POST** binding for **SAML2**:
 `urn:oasis:names:tc:SAML:2.0:bindings:HTTP-POST`.